 There are two delivery options:

-- Public workshop via our partners, Centre for Lifelong Learning, Victoria University of Wellington
+- Public workshop via our partners, Wellington Uni-Professional, Victoria University of Wellington

 For more details and to book your place, click here.